Cromford Canal: Restoration

 Before the canal was abandoned because it no longer served a commercial purpose, there were official moves to consider its future.
 As part of the parliamentary discussion for the Transport Bill in November 1952, the British Transport Commission talked to various county and local authorities to see whether they would be interested in acquiring canals, and the Cromford was one of those.
 At the time, the Inland Waterways Association (IWA) had the canal earmarked as one that could be restored.
 The Inland Waterways Preservation Society proposed in 1959 that the upper reaches of the canal, including the Leawood pumping station, should be retained.
 In 1961, Ripley Urban District Council withdrew an earlier proposal to close the canal, and supported Derbyshire County Council in their proposal that the canal should be maintained for its amenity value.
 By 1971, Derbyshire County Council were actively considering including the upper reaches of the canal in a High Peak Park development scheme.
 The transfer of ownership of the top 5 mi of canal between Cromford and Ambergate from the British Waterways Board to Derbyshire County Council was reported in October 1972 in a new magazine called Waterways World, launched to highlight the growing interest in canal restoration schemes.
 The Cromford Canal Society (CCS) was formed at the same time, to manage the restoration.
-The Society was registered with the Charity Commission on 3 October 1972.
+The cociety was registered with the Charity Commission on 3 October 1972.
 By the time the IWA held their National Rally in 1974, they announced growing interest in a plan to restore the lower reached of the Cromford Canal as well.

 Volunteers began working on the Cromford end of the canal from around 1968, well before the transfer of ownership to Derbyshire County Council.
 Their first priority was to improve the towpath, which they did with large quantities of limestone and the use of borrowed dumper trucks.
 They also attempted to create a drainage channel, so that water could pass down the canal rather than becoming a flood hazard in times of heavy rain.
 As confidence grew, they repaired leaks in the banks, and borrowed two Smalley excavators for the Waterway Recovery Group to begin dredging the channel, but they were too small for the job.
 When ownership transferred to Derbyshire County Council, they obtained a second-hand nine-ton Smith 14 tracked excavator which was much more suitable.
 Much of the clearance work was achieved by driving the machine along the canal bed, and by 1977 they were able to drive it out of the canal at Leawood, ready for re-watering the canal.